CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/modules/fiware_ds_connector/README.md

 - **FIWARE Data Space Trust Anchor**: The trust anchor is the entity that manages the issuers and credentials for all participants in the data space.

-- **FIWARE Data Space Connector (Provider/Consumer)**: The connector is the entity that provides and consumes data from the data space.
-The connector can be a provider, a consumer, or both.
+- **FIWARE Data Space Connector (Provider)**: The connector is the entity that provides data from the data space.
 In this deployment, we use the latest version (2.x) of the [FIWARE Data Space Connector](https://github.com/FIWARE/data-space-connector).

 <!-- TABLE OF CONTENTS -->
 <details>